nitesh-/hoursboard/README.md

  - Screen unlock time.
  - Total time computer was switched ON.
  - Keep track of each logout by adding a Logout Tag.
+ - If you don't wish to count a particular logout, don't provide a logout tag.

 Installation:
 -------------